 I was still missing a couple of color shades to complete my pallet.
 Michael’s did not have exactly what I wanted so I stopped there.
 It was time to start hooking with the pallet as it is.

-In the end, despite all my fussing and fretting, it turned out great.
 Thank you for reading.
 This is Ross the Rooster.